Reading Time: 4 minutes

 Business Perk: One of the most difficult things you have to do as a business owner is to make a budget.
 The reason being is that you have to work with a lot of variables and unknowns.
 It is a lot of guesswork.

-When you use cycle billing, you can more reliably predict how much money you make each month and therefore build a more realistic budget.
+When you use subscription billing, you can more reliably predict how much money you make each month and therefore build a more accurate budget.
+This is just one reason why you should consider subscription billing services for your business.

 Customer Perk: Your customers also benefit in a similar fashion.
 A recent CareerBuilder survey revealed that 78% of American employees live paycheck to paycheck.